 Plant pathogens exist everywhere inside and outside, but they thrive under certain conditions that are typically found in poorly ventilated greenhouses or indoor seed starting environments.

 As with most seed starting problems, it’s easier to stop damping off from happening in the first place, than try to fix it if it does.
 Once a stem shrivels at the base and the seedling is lying on the ground, it’s a goner.
 There is nothing you can do to save that seedling.

 The good news is, damping off disease is easily preventable and you don’t need any chemicals to control it.
-The key is to give your seeds a clean, healthy start and keep moisture in check.
+The key is to give your seeds a clean, healthy start and keep moisture levels in check.

 You don’t have to wash your pots if you didn’t have any problems with them last season, but it’s best to discard pots that previously held diseased plants.

 To ensure healthy seedlings and minimize the chances of fungi spreading, start with fresh pots and plant markers, and tools that have been properly cleaned.

 2. Using infected soil or heavy garden soil to start seeds.

 When starting seeds indoors, always use clean seed starting mix.
 It’s okay to reuse old seed starting mix for other tasks like repotting larger seedlings, but not for starting seeds.
 Make sure your seed starting mix is light and fast-draining (mixing in some perlite can help with drainage).

 Resist the temptation to simply dump the soil from your yard into a pot to start your seeds.
 Garden soil is too heavy for seed starting pots and trays, and it often brings on other problems (like dormant weed seeds sprouting and competing with your seedlings).